 No. 4: Understand potential out-of-pocket health care costs

 Lara Hourquebie and her husband started saving immediately when they found out she was pregnant with their first child.
 At the time, the Washington, D.C.-area couple were still paying off expenses from their wedding and Hourquebie’s husband was underemployed.
 “We had no savings and we knew our expenses would increase,” Hourquebie says.
 “We saved every dime my entire pregnancy.”

 For Hourquebie, navigating her health insurance plan to figure out how much she should budget to deliver her child was stressful.
 After birth, she and her husband worked with the hospital to set up an interest-free payment plan to slowly pay down the cost.

 “We are still paying off his birth three years later,” Hourquebie says.
 “We didn’t have the ability to throw out $5,000.”

 Hourquebie isn’t alone in having a four-figure bill to pay off after giving birth.
-The average out-of-pocket health care bill for prenatal care, delivery, and three months postpartum (after the birth) is $4,569, reports a 2020 Health Affairs study.
+The average out-of-pocket health care bill for childbirth with health insurance is $2,854.
 Cost is also dependent on the type of birth (vaginal or cesarean).